chocolateboy/nunjucks-parser/README.md

 - content (string): the rendered template string
 - template (Template): the [Template](https://mozilla.github.io/nunjucks/api.html#template) instance used to render the template
-- dependencies (Array&lt;Object&gt;): an array of objects representing the direct and transitive dependencies reachable from the template
+- dependencies (Array&lt;Object&gt;): an array of objects representing the direct and transitive dependencies referenced by the template

 Each dependency object contains the following fields:

 - name (string): the template's name as it appears in the source (may have been resolved to an absolute path/URI if it's relative)
-- parent (string|null): null if the dependency has no parent file; otherwise the resolved path of its parent file
+- parent (string|null): the resolved path of the dependency's parent file, or null if it doesn't have one
-- path (string): the resolved path of this dependency (child template)
+- path (string): the resolved path of the dependency (child template)

 ## Why?